-As the plants begin to mature in the field, the rows are then “chopped” out (hoeing the out the weeds) usually by hand, often times hand sprayed with insecticides and later sprayed with fungicides to prevent unwanted disease and fungus.
-On a good year when the plant reaches approximately 5 ½ to 6 ft tall it will bloom.
+As the plants begin to mature in the field, the rows are then “chopped” out (hoeing out the weeds) usually by hand, oftentimes hand sprayed with insecticides and later sprayed with fungicides to prevent unwanted disease and fungus.
+In a good year when the plant reaches approximately 5 ½ to 6 ft tall, it will bloom.
 When the plants are in full bloom the farmer must “top” (referring to the breaking off of the tobacco blooms) them, to ensure the majority of growth goes into the leaves because the leaves are sold by the pound.

-Tobacco is very susceptible to disease, fungus and insects.
-For example many areas of tobacco country are plagued with black shank.
+Tobacco is very susceptible to disease, fungus, and insects.
+For example, many areas of tobacco country are plagued with black shank.
 Black Shank is a fungal disease that lives in the soil causing the plant to form lesions followed by yellowing and withering very quickly.
-Along with diseases, tobacco worms (Horn worms) are infamous for destroying crops and must be controlled.
+Along with diseases, tobacco worms (Hornworms) are infamous for destroying crops and must be controlled.

 Once the tobacco has matured it is cut and spiked on a stick.
 Farmers typically place 5-6 stalks of tobacco on one tobacco stick.
-The crop is then hung in a barn to be either flue cured or fire cured.
+The crop is then hung in a barn to be either flue-cured or fire-cured.

-Flue cured tobacco (typically all burley and some dark varieties) is a crop that is hung in the barn and dried (or cured) by the ambient air in and around the barn.
+Flue-cured tobacco (typically all burley and some dark varieties) is a crop that is hung in the barn and dried (or cured) by the ambient air in and around the barn.
 The air is controlled by opening and closing tall narrow doors on the side of the barn.

 Fire curing is a method utilized in dark varieties only.
 The curing process takes place in a fully enclosed barn with a smoldering fire beneath it.
-Essentially fire cured tobacco is “smoked”.
+Essentially, fire-cured tobacco is “smoked”.
 Fire curing gives the tobacco a sweet smoky flavor and darker color.

 Once the tobacco has cured it is taken down and “stripped”.
 Stripping is the process of removing the leaves from the stalk.
-As the tobacco is stripped the leaves are separated into three –four grades.
+As the tobacco is stripped the leaves are separated into three to four grades.
 These grades from the bottom of the stalk to the top are as follows; “trash” (or priming), “lugs, “leaf, and tips.
 The value of each grade increases as you make your way up the stalk.
 Each grade is pressed into bales weighing about 100 lbs each.

-Ten years ago, at this point in the process the farmer was off to the market, (or tobacco warehouse in farming terms) to sell their crop.
+Ten years ago, at this point in the process, the farmer was off to the market, (or tobacco warehouse in farming terms) to sell their crop.
 This is a place where farmers and buyers came together and the finished product was auctioned off.
 Today because of the government-driven tobacco buyout, tobacco warehouses are a thing of the past.
 Tobacco crops are now contracted directly to tobacco companies.
-The buy-out program essentially paid many farmers to stop raising tobacco, however this settlement money runs out at the end of 2012.
+The buy-out program essentially paid many farmers to stop raising tobacco, however, this settlement money runs out at the end of 2012.

 To many people, tobacco is almost a “foreign” crop because it’s grown in fairly limited areas in the United States from as far south as Georgia up to New England and only as far west as Tennessee and Kentucky.
-Below is a list of the top ten tobacco producing states as of 2009.
+Below is a list of the top ten tobacco-producing states as of 2009.

 Tobacco has been a cash crop in the US since our country was founded.
 With that said, in the past, tobacco crops were a great way for a small farmer to make a good living.
 For my family that was a form of income that we relied on from year to year.
 That turned into a tradition of tobacco farming for many generations.
-They payout from the crop is very good but like anything else, it’s a gamble if mother nature isn’t on your side.
+The payout from the crop is very good but like anything else, it’s a gamble if mother nature isn’t on your side.

 Thanks to David Hayden for sharing his thoughts in this guest post!
 I went to school with David at Oklahoma State where he studied Meat Science for his Master’s degree.
 He now works in the meat industry and shares great information about meat science and safety at his blog farmingamerica.org.
 Be sure to stop by his blog and Facebook page and thank him for doing this!